Pay What You Can

 Booking online:

-- Click the link for the performance you’d like to attend (below).
+- When booking has opened for PWYC tickets (dates below), click the link for the performance you’d like to attend (below).

 - Enter PWYC in the promotion code box (at the bottom of the page, under the seat map and pricing table), you’ll only see the PWYC tickets once you’ve entered it and pressed apply.